DamonNomadJr/deepar-flutter-plus/README.md

 |  |SDK 23+  |  iOS 13.0+|

 > ⚠️ **BREAKING CHANGE in v0.1.7**: The `initialize()` method now returns an `InitializeResult` object with `success` and `message` properties instead of just a boolean.
 See the [initialization section](#flutter) for updated usage.
+>
+> **New in v0.1.8**: Fixed iOS camera initialization issues with improved error handling and platform view creation.

 ## Installation
 Please visit the [developer website](https://developer.deepar.ai) to create a project and generate your separate license keys for both platforms.